WillTKaufhold1/LearnToMove/README.md

 ## Implementation

 Implementation of the evaluator is in GPU accelerate HOOMD-BLUE.
 Implementation of the optimizer is in Python3.

+I may end up transitioning to a very coarse MRDNA representation if excluded volume ends up being important.
+But I think the HOOMD blue representation is fairly flexible, and makes sense a s a first attempt...

 ### Units